menu

 Demographics

-The education level of Morrison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.00% of adults 25 and older in Morrison have a college degree.
+The percentage of adults in Morrison who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Morrison have a bachelor's degree or advanced degree.

 The per capita income in Morrison in 2022 was $30,786, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,144 for a family of four.
 However, Morrison contains both very wealthy and poor people as well.